 Nevertheless, there are usually up to a dozen teams who will consider themselves realistic promotion challengers and it’s not uncommon for a big priced team to be among the teams going for the League Two title with a few matches remaining.

 It’s worth staying informed about League Two during the early part of the season and identifying which clubs are likely to be the strongest.
 Sometimes you will get a favourite who struggles badly such as Notts County during the 2018/19 season and the Magpies were eventually relegated.

 If betting was as easy as simply backing the favourites to win every football match, then everyone would be doing it.
 However, it’s worth noting that the teams often trading at odds-on to win their respective League Two matches might represent poor value even if they are most likely to win the game in question.

 Every team is playing in the fourth tier for a reason and, as a result, they will have shortcomings in their team.
 On a given day, the bottom team can beat the top team and it’s important to trust your judgement and not be put off by backing a team because you see that they’re available at a big price.

 It’s also important to identify betting trends such as which teams are strongest at home and away.
 Whether a particular League Two side seems to be involved in low or high-scoring matches.
 Whether a player is enjoying a rich vein of form and scoring plenty of goals.
 The bookies might not be experts on this division compared to the Premier League so it pays to be clued up.

 A lot of people like to wait for a football match to kick off before placing a bet and this applies to League Two.
-The games are regularly available on an In-Play basis, with the odds constantly changing according to what’s happening on the pitch and you might be able to steal an advantage over the bookmaker.
+The games are regularly available on an In-Play basis, and with the odds constantly changing according to what’s happening on the pitch you might be able to steal an advantage over one of the below bookmakers!